• Skip to primary navigation

 Anise seeds have a distinctive, slightly sweet taste and crunchy texture when added to recipes.

-Its flavor can be substituted for fennel seed in certain dishes.
+Its flavor can be substituted for fennel seed in certain dishes, or consider star anise substitute ideas.

 However, the two are not interchangeable due to the vastly different appearance, aroma, and taste between anise and fennel seed.

-Anise seed is an exquisite spice with its distinct fragrance sure to invigorate any dish.
+Anise seed is an excellent spice with its distinct fragrance sure to invigorate any dish.

 2 - Caraway Seeds